Faceless marketing: Reach your audience from behind the camera

 In an era driven by personal branding and influencer culture, the idea of being faceless seems to be the antithesis.

 For quite a long time now, brands have upheld the status-quo that it is always best to humanise your brand.
-Audiences had grown weary of the sterile, serious, and corporate image many brands previously exuded.
+Audiences had grown weary of the sterile, serious and corporate image many brands previously exuded.

 Adding a personality to the forefront of your brand brought a dose of reality and “authenticity” to your company’s image.